1. How do I access information at Toronto Community Housing?

 3. What is personal information?

-Personal information means recorded information about an identifiable individual, including, but not limited to:
+Personal information is defined in MFIPPA.
+It means recorded information about an identifiable individual, including, but not limited to:

 4. How much does it cost to make a Freedom of Information request?

 - national or ethnic origin, race, colour, religion, age, sex, sexual orientation, marital or family status of the individual

 - identifying numbers or symbols, such as social insurance number or client number